 Meditation and mindfulness are certainly buzz words at the moment and when we hear them we may quietly say to ourselves “yes I must do that, supposedly it’s good for me”.
-But do you know what is the purpose of meditation and/or mindfulness and why would we put effort into learning how to do this?
+But do you know what is the purpose of meditation is and why would we put effort into learning how to do this?

 The final 3 limbs of yoga, Patanjali discusses meditation in detail.
 So could it be that yoga and meditation are actually the same thing?
 To developing a connection with your being and your body that you can then take into your daily life.

 Putting history aside, let’s delve into some practicalities how meditation can support you in your day-to-day life.

 Meditation isn’t something that we do for just part of the day be it 10 mins or 2 hours and then forget about until the next time you practise.
 Yes a formal meditation practise sitting for 10 – 15mins can be very useful to help us to learn to re connect, to focus our mind and body.
 But where the gold is in meditation is when it starts to become part of how you live throughout your day.

 The practice of meditation in your daily life, is simply being with your body in all that you do.
 It is about developing an intimate connection with yourself.

 And how do you build this connection with yourself?
 Here are some simple steps:

 1) Connect with feeling your breath and make the choice to breathe a gentle breath.

 You may notice that when you are upset, your breathing becomes a little more erratic.
 Making the choice to breath a gentle breath brings a different quality of energy into your body.
 One that is more true than the up and down emotions that we may feel.
 When we steady the breath and it is gentle, it is much easier for us to re connect with our innate essence (ie. without the emotional roller coaster that we may use to be riding).

 2) Make the deliberate choice to be with your body in what you do.